-virus infection in most people causes them to experience mild to moderate respiratory illness and recover without requiring treatment, while for others, for example, older people and those with underlying medical problems like cardiovascular diseases, diabetes and others are more likely to experience severe illness.
+The Corona virus is an infectious disease caused by the new coronavirus 2 discovered in Wuhan, china in the year 2019, hence, its short form - COVID-19.
+Corona virus infection in most people causes them to experience mild to moderate respiratory illness and recover without requiring treatment, while for others, for example, older people and those with underlying medical problems like cardiovascular diseases, diabetes and others are more likely to experience severe illness.

 Following the outbreak, the World Health Organisation (WHO) came out with updated guidelines on how countries could respond to the outbreak.
-WHO (2020) maintains that the best way to prevent and slow down transmission is to be wellinformed about the virus, the disease, its causes and how it is spread.
+WHO (2020) maintains that the best way to prevent and slow down transmission is to be well-informed about the virus, the disease, its causes and how it is spread.
 The updated guidelines have maintained that one protects oneself and others from infection by washing one's hands often and using alcohol-based hand sanitizers frequently and by not touching one's face.
-The COVID-19 virus is said to spread primarily droplets of saliva or through discharge from the nose when an infected person coughs or sneezes, hence it is important for people to respiratory etiquette practice including using face masks and coughing into a flexed elbow while observing social distancing.
+The COVID-19 virus is said to spread primarily through droplets of saliva or discharge from the nose when an infected person coughs or sneezes, hence it is important for people to practice respiratory etiquette including using face masks and coughing into a flexed elbow while observing social distancing.

 At the time of writing, there is still no standard treatment or vaccine for the virus, although there are many ongoing clinical trials.
 However, spreading very quickly, the virus has spread to about 196 countries and territories in every continent and one international conveyance across the globe (Akani and Gabriel, 2020).
-While every country or regional bloc and the world at large are battling to contain the spread of the infection, which is almost entirely driven by human-to-human transmission, it has accounted for over 400.
-000 confirmed cases with over 18,000 deaths (Akanni and Gabriel, 2020).
+While every country or regional bloc and the world at large are battling to contain the spread of the infection, which is almost entirely driven by human-to-human transmission, it has accounted for over 400, 000 confirmed cases with over 18,000 deaths (Akanni and Gabriel, 2020).
 This paper subsequently examines the response to the COVID-19 outbreak in the light of international standards for disaster response.